 Anytime you buy online, it’s important to make sure the store offers plenty of support, including contact information and troubleshooting guides.
 With discount ink, it’s also important to consider the site’s customer satisfaction guarantee so you can get your money back if something goes awry.

-Many sites say they have a one- to two-year satisfaction guarantee, but the fine print says you can’t get a cash refund.
+Many sites claim they have a one- to two-year satisfaction guarantee, but the fine print says you can’t get a cash refund.
 Some stores only allow exchanges or issue store credit.
 4inkjets has the best guarantee we saw, letting you return unopened or defective discount cartridges for your money back for a full year after you place your order.
 123InkJets and InkCartridges offer similar guarantees.

 Because using remanufactured ink cartridges can void your printer’s warranty, we recommend waiting until the warranty expires to use them.